Loans for Bad Credit

 Initially you may be given a low credit limit, but if you consistently make the required repayments on time, your credit limit will gradually be increased.

-As well as higher interest credit cards there are a variety of other cards available to people with a bad credit history, as follows:
+As well as higher interest credit cards there are a variety of other cards available to people with bad credit history, as follows:

 Secured credit cards